 - Acts of Nature An event resulting from natural processes of the earth which occur outside human control and may be unpredictable, such as wildfires or drought. - Adaptive Management An adaptive approach that involves exploring alternative ways to meet management objectives, predicting the outcomes of alternatives based on the current state of knowledge, implementing one or more of these alternatives, monitoring to learn about the impacts of management actions, and then using the results to update knowledge and adjust management actions. - Anthropogenic Disturbance Any human-caused activity or action or human-created physical structures that may have adverse impacts on sage-grouse or their habitats.
 The term anthropogenic disturbance and its associated conservation policies includes, but is not limited to the following project categories: mineral development and exploration and its associated infrastructure; renewable and non-renewable energy production, transmission, and distribution and its associated infrastructure; paved and unpaved roads and highways; cell phone towers; landfills; pipelines; residential and commercial subdivisions; activities undertaken pursuant to special use permits and right-of-way grants; and other infrastructure development.
 Livestock operations and agricultural activities and infrastructure related to ranch and farm businesses (e.g. water troughs, fences, etc.) are not included in this definition. - Conservation The wise sustainable use, preservation, enhancement, or restoration of the natural environment; including: ecosystem processes, vegetation, and wildlife. - Conservation Credit System (CCS) A pro-active solution to ensure impacts from human activities generate a net benefit for the species, while enabling human activities vital to the Nevada economy and way of life.
-The Credit System creates new incentives for 1) human activities to avoid and minimize impacts to important habitats for the species, and 2) private landowners and public land managers to preserve, enhance, and restore important habitats, including reducing the threat of wildfire to important habitats for the species.

-Enhancement - Manipulation of existing habitat to improve specific habitat functionality.

-Habitat - An area that provides food, cover, water, and space for an organism.
+The Credit System creates new incentives for 1) human activities to avoid and minimize impacts to important habitats for the species, and 2) private landowners and public land managers to preserve, enhance, and restore important habitats, including reducing the threat of wildfire to important habitats for the species. - De minimis An anthropogenic disturbance that is too trivial or minor to merit consideration for mitigation as defined in the CCS Manual or determined by the SETT in cooperation with the project proponent and land manager. - Enhancement Manipulation of existing habitat to improve specific habitat functionality. - Good Neighbor Agreement A non-binding agreement between a community and an industry, which works to address specific issues of concern in a collaborative way. - Habitat An area that provides food, cover, water, and space for an organism.
 It is the resources and conditions present in an area that are required by a species to carry out its life.
 Habitat implies more than just vegetation or vegetation structure; it is the sum of the specific resources that are needed by an organism.
 Other resources that influence habitat include physical and biological characteristics, such as: climate, precipitation, elevation, topography, water availability, soil type, etc.

-Specific to this State Plan:
+Definitions Specific to this State Plan:

-Suitable Habitat - Areas identified through the habitat suitability index (Section 6.0) with index values greater than 1.5 standard deviations below the mean value of the index.
+Suitable Habitat - Areas identified at the landscape scale through the habitat suitability index (Section 6.0) with index values greater than 1.5 standard deviations below the mean value of the index.
 These areas are identified as generally meeting the needs for sage-grouse to survive and reproduce.

-High Suitability Habitat - Areas identified through the habitat suitability index (Section 6.0) with index values greater than 0.5 standard deviations below the mean.
+High Suitability Habitat - Areas identified at the landscape scale through the habitat suitability index (Section 6.0) with index values greater than 0.5 standard deviations below the mean.

-Moderate Suitability Habitat - Areas identified through the habitat suitability index (Section 6.0) with index values between 1.5 and 0.5 standard deviations below the mean.
+Moderate Suitability Habitat - Areas identified at the landscape scale through the habitat suitability index (Section 6.0) with index values between 1.5 and 0.5 standard deviations below the mean.